-If you have made the decision that you can no longer keep your pet, finding a new home and family for your pet is the best thing you can do for them.
-Your pet will be less stressed staying in familiar surroundings until he/she is in a new home.
-Here are some helpful tips to get you started on a search for the best new place for your pet to call home.
+If you have made the difficult decision that you can no longer keep your pet, finding a new home for them yourself is a good option.
+Your animal will be less stressed staying in familiar surroundings until they are in a new home.
+Here are some helpful tips to get you started on a search for the best new family for your animal.
 With careful consideration, time, and effort you may be able to find a great home for your pet.

 Before You Start

 - Fill out a personality profile/animal history form to let interested people know more about your pet.
-Be honest – creating realistic expectations is the best way to ensure a new home is a forever home.
-Dog Personality Profile Cat Personality Profile
+Be honest – creating realistic expectations is the best way to ensure a new home is a good match.

 - Take your pet to a groomer.
-A pretty and clean pet is a more adoptable pet!
+A clean pet is a more adoptable pet!

 Spreading the Word

 - Start with your circle: Friends, family and people that you work with are the best way to start.
-Ask them to ask ten friends as well.
+Ask them to spread the word and share on their social media as well.

 - Contact the breeder/individual/shelter/rescue group where you acquired your pet.
 They may be willing to take your pet back or assist you in finding him/her a new home.